rankutah/blog/sites/rank-utah/content/contact.md

 ## Leave a message

-Share what you need help with
+Share what you need help with and the best way to contact you.

 {{< contact-form
 	id="contact"